neu-se/CS4530-Spring-2022/Assignments/project-deliverable.md

 #### Code and documentation
  After you have pushed all of your code (and documentation) to your team's GitHub repository, create [a release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) on GitHub, and apply the tag version `final-submission`.
 After your release is created, you'll find that there is now a `.zip` that can be downloaded from GitHub that contains a snapshot of your entire repository.
 Download this zip file, unpack it, and follow the instructions that you provided in your README to double-check that the course staff will be able to run your project (this step is handy to make sure that you didn't forget to include some key files in git).
 If needed, you can delete the release, make some changes, and re-release up until the deadline. **Submit this zip file to Canvas** under the assignment "Final Project - Code Submission".
 Submit your report separately to Canvas, under the assignment "Final Project - Report Submission".

-#### Demo video
+#### Project Demo
-Record your demo video and upload it to Canvas, under the assignment "Demo Video for Final Project".
+Details for project demos will be provided during class by each instructor.
+Some sections will have live (in-person demos) and others may ask you to record a demo video.

 #### Individual Reflection
 Create a PDF of your reflection, and submit it to Canvas, under the assignment "Project - Individual Reflection".

 ## Grading
 Each project will be graded by the team's assigned TA mentor, and the instructor.
 We do not expect all teams to deliver all of the features that were initially proposed - in the five week implementation period, there are sure to be some teams that encounter unexpected technical hurdles.
 As described in greater detail in the rubrics below, teams that have regular communication with their TA regarding their project status may be permitted to variances to their project scope.
-For each of the submisison components below, we provide two benchmark rubrics: one for a submission that is satisfactory (full marks), and one that would be meeting our minimum expectations (a pass).
+For most of the submisison components below, we provide two benchmark rubrics: one for a submission that is satisfactory (full marks), and one that would be meeting our minimum expectations (a pass).
+Rubric for remaining components will be provided by individual instructors.
 In practice, when grading projects we will assign numeric grades and provide partial credit, using these rubrics as guidelines for those two extremes.
+Overall project is worth 35% of the course.

 In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the marks from a student.
 We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at weekly meetings, through inspecting version control history, through each students' self-reflection, and through each students' peer evaluation at the end of the project.
 We will make regular efforts to collect and distribute this feedback throughout the project --- our ultimate goal is for all students to participate and receive full marks.